Welcome to the SVR Charitable Trust

 Formerly The SVR Rolling Stock Trust, the Charitable Trust was formed in May 2012 in recognition of the increasing demands of the railway and a need to broaden the scope of our activity.
 Originally caring exclusively for the railway’s vehicles, the remit was expanded to cover the 150 year old infrastructure, buildings and other developments.

-The objectives of the Severn Valley Railway Charitable Trust (SVR CT) are to advance education for the benefit of the public by:
+The objectives of the Severn Valley Railway Charitable Trust (SVR CT) are:

 As we look forward with excitement to the Railway’s Golden Jubilee in 2015, we hope you will explore this site to learn more about what we do and the many ways in which you can help.

 | © 2013 Severn Valley Railway Charitable Trust Ltd